 If someone was to put me on the spot and ask for my favorite distillery, this might well get the nod.
 Jeannette likes their whisky as well, so we were looking forward to tasting the Balvenie Doublewood 12 yo.
 There is also a Balvenie Doublewood 17 yo which we hope to add to the collection at some stage.
 The Balvenie distillery is located in Speyside, Scotland and has been around since 1892.
 The distillery was founded by William Grant who learnt his trade at Mortlach distillery.
 The current Malt Master is David Stewart.

+I have written extensively about the history and releases from this distillery.
+One of our favourite drams is the Balvenie Caribbean Cask.
+It is the perfect dram to enjoy with cheese or chocolate.
+But back to the Balvenie Doublewood 12 yo.
 Over the period of maturation the whisky is transferred from a traditional oak whisky cask to a European oak sherry cask.
 The appearance of the bottle and circular container is classic Balvenie and I like it.
 The shape of the bottle harks back to an earlier era and the classic dark cream colours and the fonts used re-enforce that feeling.
 So to the anticipated tasting.

 Related Article: The Balvenie Roasted Malt